LevinMedia/portfolio/README.md

 # 🎨 Levin Media Portfolio

-> My personal portfolio site, built with Next.js, Supabase, and a whole lot of creativity.
-Open sourced for anyone to tinker with! 🎉
+> Bbuilt with Next.js, Supabase, and a whole lot of coffee.
+Deployed on Vercel.
+This is my personal portfolio site, but I've open sourced it so anyone can check it out or tinker! 🎉 PRs welcome :D

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/LevinMedia/portfolio)